Reintroduce tournique, splint, plasma, and largebandage

 ~CHANGED: Bandages do not fully stop bleeding, but reduce bloodloss, resulting in more bandages needed to apply to fully stop a bleeding (alternative use the large bandages for more effect)

-Updated by Sickboy about 4 years ago
+Updated by Sickboy over 6 years ago

 - Subject changed from Reintroduce splint, plasma, and largebandage to Reintroduce tournique, splint, plasma, and largebandage

-Updated by VKing about 4 years ago
+Updated by VKing over 6 years ago

 Reduced vision if you have lost a lot of blood, fixed with plasma?